 Eve was fashioned by God from Adam’s rib.
 Woman is to be man’s help that meets his needs, while the man is to love his wife as Christ loved the church and gave himself for it (i.e. the elect).
 The photo collage can be credited to the author.
 Its separate elements are the contribution of the various artists involved.
 These various artists may not embrace or endorse the attitudes or opinions evident on this website.

 The biblical sentence regarding man and his nature is unmistakable, direct, and sobering.
 Man’s biology and mind have been profoundly and unalterably affected by his “free-will.”
 Called inherent and innate sin, man is at a loss to affect the deliverance of his soul and body from God’s judgment and condemnation in hell.
+It is the unscriptural doctrine of man’s ‘free-will’ that has produced the belief that men can become God, which has fueled all opposition to Jesus Christ throughout history.

 The Origin of Sin